jfpoilpret/fast-arduino-lib/dox/tutorial.md

 this tutorial.

-The main difference is in `serial::soft::UATX<TX> uart{output_buffer};` where `TX` is the `gpio::DigitalPin` where the serial output will be directed.
+The main difference is in `serial::soft::UATX<TX> uart{output_buffer};` where `TX` is the `board::DigitalPin` where the serial output will be directed.

 Besides, the same operations as for `serial::hard::UATX` are available, in particular output streams work the same with `serial::soft::UATX`.